 She is the first canonised saint of the Americas.
 This South American Saint’s real name was Isabel, but she was such a beautiful child that she was commonly called by the name ‘Rose’

 A beautiful child

 She was born in Lima, Peru, and named Isabel De Flores Y Del Oliva on 20 April, 1586.
 Her father was a Spaniard, and her mother of native Peruvian blood.
 Isabel was a sickly baby but soon grew healthy and beautiful.
 Her family was poor, and hoped that Isabel, growing into an extremely attractive young woman, would marry well and assist the family.
-But from childhood, Isabel was nicknamed Rose for her looks and rosy cheeks, she was more taken up with the religious world than the secular.
+From childhood Isabel was nicknamed Rose for her looks and rosy cheeks, she was more taken up with the religious world than the secular.

 Rose took a vow of chastity and modeled herself on St Catherine, devoting herself to a life of self-denial.
 Despite the ridicule of friends and family, she continued to practice extreme forms of religious observance.
 She fasted and became a vegetarian, mortifying her flesh with hard work and going so far as to rub lye or lime into her hands, pepper on her face and skewer her head with a long pin instead of the roses her mother put there.
 She wanted to turn attention away from her own beauty and focus it on God.

 She flogged herself, wore a hair shirt and slept little.
 It took her many years of prayer, fasting, hard work and secret penances before her family reluctantly agreed to let her become a member of the Third Order of St Dominic, taking vows of poverty, at twenty.
 She moved out of her family home into a small grotto built on their property, where she continued to devote herself to the care of the poor and infirm.
 She helped her family with her fine workmanship and was known for her lace-making.